GoogleChrome/developer.chrome.com/site/en/blog/inside-the-container-query-polyfill/index.md

 * The selector in the source CSS has changed, so the difference in specificity is explicitly visible.
 This also acts as documentation so you know what is affected when you no longer need to support the workaround or the polyfill.
 * The specificity of the rules will always be the same, since the polyfill does not change it.

-During transpilation, the polyfill will replace this dummy with the attribute selector with the same specificity.
+During transpilation, the polyfill will replace this placeholder with the attribute selector with the same specificity.
 To avoid any surprises, the polyfill uses both selectors: the original source selector is used to determine if the element should receive the polyfill attribute, and the transpiled selector is used for styling.

 ### Pseudo-elements